 Whistler has a justified reputation for offering some the most varied ski terrain of any resort in the world.
-Ski in Whistler Blackcomb this season and you’ll find it’s not only the largest ski area anywhere in North America, but that there are also virtually limitless off-piste skiing options once you start exploring out of bounds.
+Join us for the ski season in Whistler and you’ll find it’s not only the largest ski area anywhere in North America, but that there are also virtually limitless off-piste skiing options once you start exploring out of bounds.

 Any good mountain guide from the area (make sure you always ski with one per this off-piste advice) will tell you that there are descents to be found round here that are ungroomed, unmanicured and often full of bottomless powder.
 I’m not just saying that either…

 Buckets of Snow + Varied Terrain = Backcountry Paradise

 Imagine you were somehow able to design the dream mountain for off-piste riding.
 It could have anything you want, from endless treelines and open powder fields to a high-speed gondola from top to bottom with no queues – you name it.
 What would be the first thing on your wishlist?
 There’s only one answer, isn’t there?
 Lots and lots of guaranteed snow.

 So get this: the average annual snowfall in this part of Canada over the last ten years is a staggering 11.7 metres (38.4ft) – the most of any major North American resort and 15% more than Mammoth Mountain which sits in a distant second place.

 To make matters much better, the quality and diversity of the terrain available means there are aspects for everyone’s taste – from close-knit tree skiing to open alpine terrain up high.
 In other words, if you were going to create your fantasy powder skiing destination, Whistler Blackcomb is the closest it gets in the real world – at least in North America.